Make-School-Courses/CS-1.1-Object-Oriented-Programming/Madlibs_Project/README.md

 * Use a dictionary to generate the words.
 * Use a differnet data structure to store words.
 * Build with TDD
+* Use the system module (for accessing command-line arguments)
+* ...